-6. PAY POLICY STATEMENT 2021-22
+6. PAY POLICY STATEMENT 2022-23

-- 6.1 This is now the tenth iteration of the Pay Policy Statement, the Authority having approved and published a Statement for each of the last nine consecutive years following introduction of the requirement by the Localism Act 2011. - 6.2 The draft Pay Policy Statement to operate for the 2021-22 financial year is now attached at Appendix A to this report.
-There are no substantial changes to the Pay Policy Statement as approved by the Authority for 2020-21.
+- 6.1 This is now the eleventh iteration of the Pay Policy Statement, the Authority having approved and published a Statement for each of the last ten consecutive years following introduction of the requirement by the Localism Act 2011. - 6.2 The draft Pay Policy Statement to operate for the 2022-23 financial year is appended to this report.
+There are no substantial changes to the Pay Policy Statement as approved by the Authority for 2021-22 (as amended at the Authority annual meeting in June 2021 to reflect changes to Committee Terms of Reference and Scheme of Delegations).